danog/MadelineProtoDocs/old_docs/API_docs_v27/methods/README.md

 * <a href="contacts.block.html" name="contacts.block">Adds the user to the blacklist.: contacts.block</a>

-* <a href="auth.bindTempAuthKey.html" name="auth.bindTempAuthKey">Binds a temporary authorization key `temp_auth_key_id` to the permanent authorization key `perm_auth_key_id`.
-Each permanent key may only be bound to one temporary key at a time, binding a new temporary key overwrites the previous one.

-For more information, see [Perfect Forward Secrecy](https://core.telegram.org/api/pfs).: auth.bindTempAuthKey</a>

-* <a href="messages.discardEncryption.html" name="messages.discardEncryption">Cancels a request for creation and/or delete info on secret chat.: messages.discardEncryption</a>

 * <a href="messages.editChatTitle.html" name="messages.editChatTitle">Chanages chat name and sends a service message on it.: messages.editChatTitle</a>

 * <a href="account.setPrivacy.html" name="account.setPrivacy">Change privacy settings of current account: account.setPrivacy</a>